How do I choose a roommate?

-Alcohol is permitted in individual student rooms/apartments/duplexes where all roommates are of legal drinking age in accordance with the Alcohol and Other Drugs Policy.
-Persons under the legal drinking age are not permitted to possess or consume alcohol and may not be present in any room/apartment/duplex where alcohol is being consumed.
-Those found in violation of the policy may be cited by Campus Safety or documented by Residence Life staff members.
+Alcohol is permitted in individual student residences where all roommates are of legal drinking age in accordance with the Alcohol and Other Drugs Policy.
+Persons under the legal drinking age are not permitted to possess or consume alcohol and may not be present in any residential space where alcohol is being consumed.
+Those found in violation of the policy may be documented by Campus Safety or documented by Residence Life staff members.
 Students may be cited for underage drinking, misrepresentation of age, underage or prohibited possession of alcohol (including possession by of-age individuals in a room where not all roommates are of-age), being underage and in the presence of consumption, and providing alcoholic beverages under the legal drinking age.
 Students who violate the alcohol policy will also go through the Residence Life Judicial System.

 Whom do I contact in case of an emergency?